Config as Code (opslevel.yml)

 opslevel.yml

-uses human readable identifiers to specify the owner, or tier of a service or repository, as well as the lifecycle stage of a service.
+uses human readable identifiers to specify the owner, or tier of a component or repository, as well as the lifecycle stage of a component.
 For example, an opslevel.yml

-that specifies the team that owns a service looks like:
+that specifies the team that owns a component looks like:

 name: Order Processor